 A type of relatively low-risk savings vehicle, such as a certificate of deposit, with maturities typically ranging from seven days to several years.
 Time deposits often pay a higher interest rate than traditional savings accounts, but you may face penalties for withdrawing money before maturity.

-A retirement account to which you can contribute up to $5,500 (or 100% of your compensation, whichever is less) in 2013.
-Individuals age 50 and older may also be eligible to make an additional $1,000 catch-up contribution for 2013.
+A retirement account to which you can contribute up to $5,500 (or 100% of your compensation, whichever is less) in 2014.
+Individuals age 50 and older may also be eligible to make an additional $1,000 catch-up contribution for 2014.
 IRAs give your money the potential to grow tax deferred and, depending on your personal circumstances, contributions may be tax deductible (withdrawals prior to age 59½ may be assessed a 10% IRS penalty).
-Withdrawals from IRAs are taxed as ordinary income and will be subject to the bank's early withdrawal penalty.
+Withdrawals from IRAs are taxed as ordinary income and are subject to the bank's early withdrawal penalty.
 Certain income restrictions apply.

 A legal entity wherein one or more persons manage properties or funds for the best interest of someone else.